brandon-bwoni/face-recognition-cli/README.md

    - **Usage in Project**: Used to read, write, and manipulate image files in various formats.

 ---
+### NB: Add a folder called 'dataset' to store the datafile images

 ## Learning Experience and Conclusion